IBM-Bluemix-Docs/cloud-object-storage-infrastructure/quickstart.md

 3. [Create a bucket](/docs/infrastructure/cloud-object-storage-infrastructure/storing-retrieving.html) by clicking the **Add** button.
 4. [Upload an object](/docs/infrastructure/cloud-object-storage-infrastructure/storing-retrieving.html) by clicking the **+** button at the right of the first row and selecting a file from your computer.

 Congratulations - that file is now encrypted and dispersed with no complete copy existing in any given data center.
-To learn more about COS and how to use it in your applications take a look through the developer documentation:
+To learn more about COS and how to use it in your applications take a look through the Developer documentation:

 * [API overview](/docs/infrastructure/cloud-object-storage-infrastructure/about-api.html) and [detailed reference](/docs/infrastructure/cloud-object-storage-infrastructure/buckets.html)
 * [CLI options](/docs/infrastructure/cloud-object-storage-infrastructure/cli.html)